 Respect Deadlines: Americans tend to value getting things done quickly.
 If your supervisor gives you a project on a deadline be sure to have it done at the appropriate time.
 If you feel overwhelmed or don’t feel the time frame is realistic, tell your supervisor.
 Again, direct communication is respected and appreciated.

 Be Polite: Americans, especially in business settings, appreciate small talk.
 Be prepared to talk about the weather, news events, and sports with your colleagues.
 If you are uncomfortable with small talk it may be a good idea to practice by yourself or with a friend.
 Also, remember to address people by name, say “please” and “thank you”, and respect the personal space of your supervisor and colleagues.
 Americans generally maintain a greater physical distance than many other countries when speaking with one another.
-Americans do not hug, or kiss when meeting colleagues.
+Americans do not hug, or kiss when meeting colleagues unless they have a friendly personal relationship, also.

 Make sure to look up the business appropriate attire.
 A rule of thumb is to always over-dress on your first day.
 Wear nice shoes, pants, matching belt, and a button-down shirt or blouse.
 Do this until you get the ambiance of the office you will work in.
 You may find you need to wear a suit, or you can dress down in jeans.

-In general fields like business, marketing, law, and finance are more conservative in the way they conduct day to day operations.
-Art, small businesses, and startups tend to forgo the suits and professionalism we are used to seeing.
+In general, fields like business, marketing, law, and finance are more conservative in the way they conduct day to day operations.
+Art, small businesses, and startups tend to forgo the suits, strict structure and the high level of formality.
 If you have questions about certain policies and practices, just ask.